-Apricots have been traditionally used as a nutritional source of vitamins and minerals like vitamins A, C, and K, thiamine, niacin and iron.
+Apricots have been traditionally used as a nutritional source of vitamins and minerals like vitamins A, C, and K, thiamine, niacin, and iron.
 They are eaten raw and can also be made into jams and used in flavoring liqueurs.
+Apricot uses are listed in the image below.

 Apricots are originally from China and Japan but are currently cultivated in other places like Turkey, Iran, and Algeria.
 Various varieties exist that include Blenheim, Moorpark, Tilton, Perfection, Katy, Goldrich/Goldcot, and Tomcot.
 Apricots contain compounds like beta carotene, carbohydrates, organic acids, phenols, and volatile compounds like benzaldehyde, oleic acids, squalene, sterols, and terpenoids.